 Forgetting to put a postage stamp on the envelope.

 Forgetting to make a check payable to "United States Treasury" and to include name, address, taxpayer ID, daytime phone, tax form, and tax year on the payment.

 Forgetting to include a financial institution routing and account number for a refund direct deposit.

 How to Fix Those Common Tax Return Errors

-You have three years from the time you filed the return to file the amended return (you may not e-file amended returns), but if your mistake results in your owing money to the IRS, you should file as soon as possible.
-If you have questions concerning the error, or if it involves a missing tax payment or underpayment, contact the IRS directly and explain the problem.
+You have three years from the time you filed the original return to file the amended return, but if your mistake results in your owing money to the IRS, you should file as soon as possible.